-PERSONAL RESPONSE: Are you refusing God's blessings in the midst of your trial?
-Take some time to surrender your pain to the Lord.
-Tell Him you're willing to receive His blessings even if they look different than what you're hoping for.
-Thank Him for His presence with you, and ask Him to manifest that presence so that it brings you peace, comfort, and joy.
+RESPOND: Are you refusing God's blessings in the midst of your trial?
+Surrender your pain to the Lord and tell Him you're willing to receive His blessings even if they look different than what you're hoping for.

 Next week we'll begin an exciting five days of study in the next chapter of Joseph's life.
-Take some time to process what you've learned and experienced this week because the story line ahead will be as rich as the one we've just covered.
+Take some time to process what you've learned and experienced this week.
 Keep asking the Holy Spirit to teach His Word to you, and thank Him for His presence on the journey.